 Brands That Make Wide & Extra Wide Running Shoes

 As common as it is to have wide width feet, wide running shoes are not standard.
-There are a few brands out there, thankfully, that do offer wide running shoes pretty regularly, however.
+There are a few brands out there, thankfully, that do offer wide running shoes and wide width sneakers pretty regularly, however.
 They include:

 - New Balance